hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 **NOTE: This module assumes that you are familiar with grep and sed**

-## What is AWK?
+## What is awk?

-If you have ever looked up how to do a particular string manipulation using bash in [stackoverflow](https://stackoverflow.com/) or [biostars](https://www.biostars.org/) then you have probably seen someone give an `AWK` command as a potential solution.
+If you have ever looked up how to do a particular string manipulation using bash in [stackoverflow](https://stackoverflow.com/) or [biostars](https://www.biostars.org/) then you have probably seen someone give an `awk` command as a potential solution.

-`AWK` is an interpreted programming language designed for text processing and typically used as a data extraction and reporting tool and was especially designed to support one-liner programs.
-You will often see the phrase "AWK one-liner". `AWK` was created at Bell Labs in the 1970s and `AWK` comes from from the surnames of its authors: Alfred **A**ho, Peter **W**einberger, and **B**rian Kernighan. `awk` shares a common history with `sed` and even `grep` dating back to `ed`.
+`awk` is an interpreted programming language designed for text processing and typically used as a data extraction and reporting tool and was especially designed to support one-liner programs.
+You will often see the phrase "awk one-liner". `awk` was created at Bell Labs in the 1970s and `awk` comes from from the surnames of its authors: Alfred **A**ho, Peter **W**einberger, and Brian **K**ernighan.
+Because the name comes from initials you will often see it written as `AWK`. `awk` shares a common history with `sed` and even `grep` dating back to `ed`.
 As a result, some of the syntax and functionality can be a bit familiar at times.

-## I already know grep and sed, why should I learn AWK?
+## I already know grep and sed, why should I learn awk?

-`AWK` can be seen as an intermediate between `grep` and `sed` and more sophisticated approaches.
+`awk` can be seen as an intermediate between `grep` and `sed` and more sophisticated approaches.

 ```
 The Enlightened Ones say that...